corda/corda/network-management/README.md

    A trust store file containing the root trust certificate will be produced in the location `distribute-nodes / truststore.jks`
    (relative to `rootStorePath`). `truststore.jks` must be copied to the `certificates` directory of each node before they attempt to register.
 The trust store password is `trustpass`.
+   A trust store containing the root certificate will be created in the location `distribute-nodes / network-root-truststore.jks`
+   (relative to `rootStorePath`).
+The trust store's password can be set using command line argument `--trust-store-password`, or the doorman's keygen utility will ask for password input if trust store password is not provided using this flag.
+   Path to the network root trust store and password must be provided to corda node via command line arguments before they attempt to register.

 ### 2. Start Doorman service for notary registration
    Start the network management server with the doorman service for initial bootstrapping.
 Network map service (`networkMapConfig`) should be **disabled** at this point.